Be My Valentine: 10 Polish Quotes About Love

 I wish not to bind your fair wings

-Fragment of ‘To a Woman’ by Maria Konopnicka, translated by the editor
+Fragment of ‘To a Woman’ by Maria Konopnicka, trans.
+MK

-This is a quote from the poem To a Woman by eminent poet and novelist Maria Konopnicka (1842 - 1910).
+This is a quote from the poem To a Woman by the eminent poet and novelist Maria Konopnicka (1842-1910).
 Published in her 1888 volume Poezye Serya Pierwsza (Poems: The First Series), the piece deals almost exclusively with the distinction between authentic and superficial love.

 The cited verse describes the kind of love the author considers the truest.
-Konopnicka seems to be saying that if you really care for someone you try not to limit their freedom and simply let them be who they are.
+Konopnicka seems to be saying that if you really care for someone, you try not to limit their freedom – you simply let them be who they are.
 In the poem, she also addresses issues like responsibility or sadness, saying that true love doesn’t shy away from them.

 ‘I love you’ – means: with you I’ll share